-It is not clear to what extent the level of need differs between the two groups.
-It is important to note that needs vary significantly between individuals within the group and between years, so it would be a mistake to generalise too much from these early experiences.
-For example, in the 'before' group services ranged from £7500 to £145,000 per year and in the 'after' group the range was from £3500 to £111,000.
+It is not clear to what extent the level of need is different between the two groups.
+It is important to note that needs vary significantly between individuals within the group and between years so it would be a mistake to generalise too much from these early experiences.
+For example, in the 'before' group services ranged from £7,500 to £145,000 per year and in the 'after' group the range was from £3,500 to £111,000.

-There have also been other important changes in funding, in particular the application since 2008 of a new policy for funding Continuing Health Care, attempting to make it much clearer when the NHS should fund services and to what extent.
+There have also been other important changes in funding, in particular the application since 2008 of a new policy for funding 'Continuing Health Care' attempting to make it much clearer when the NHS should fund services and to what extent.
 The significant increase in overall NHS funding may therefore have been influenced by this policy change.

 Learning and Skills Council (LSC) funding was also subject to some one-off factors that make straightforward comparisons more difficult.
 In the past the LSC would fund residential colleges for people with significantly greater needs.
-In 2008 the LSC in Sheffield began to use a tool for allocating resources, as part of the Learning and Living Project which was applied in Sheffield.
+In 2008 the LSC in Sheffield began to use a tool for allocating resources as part of the Learning and Living Project which was applied in Sheffield.
 There were also considerable funds attached to this project.

-What all this suggests is that there are two, non-conflicting hypotheses to explain the increase in funding.
+What all of this suggests is that there are two, non-conflicting hypotheses for why funding increased:

-- The 'after' group had higher needs and this led to increased levels of expenditure by the NHS and LSC.
-It is usually the case that additional funding of the type used here would be available only to people with the highest needs. - The policy changes at the NHS and the LSC have tended to trigger entitlements at lower levels than would have happened previously.
+- The 'after' group had higher needs and therefore this led to increased levels of expenditure by the NHS and LSC.
+For it is usually the case that additional funding of the type used here would only be available to people with the highest needs. - The policy changes at the NHS and the LSC have tended to trigger entitlements at lower levels than they would have done previously.

-Given the uncertainties here, it is not possible to make any strong claims about the meaning of the economic impact of personalised transition.
+Given the uncertainties here it is not possible to make any strong claims as to the meaning of the economic impact of personalised transition.
 There have been improvements in outcomes and increases in cost, but the increases in costs are most plausibly explained by either the changes in policy or the increased levels of need of the 'after' group (or a combination of the two factors).